Selective serotonin reuptake inhibitor: Related drugs

 Although described as SNRIs, duloxetine (Cymbalta), venlafaxine (Effexor), and desvenlafaxine (Pristiq) are in fact relatively selective as serotonin reuptake inhibitors (SRIs).
 They are about at least 10-fold selective for inhibition of serotonin reuptake over norepinephrine reuptake.
 The selectivity ratios are approximately 1:30 for venlafaxine, 1:10 for duloxetine, and 1:14 for desvenlafaxine.
 At low doses, these SNRIs act mostly as SSRIs; only at higher doses do they also prominently inhibit norepinephrine reuptake.
 Milnacipran (Ixel, Savella) and its stereoisomer levomilnacipran (Fetzima) are the only widely marketed SNRIs that inhibit serotonin and norepinephrine to similar degrees, both with ratios close to 1:1.

 Vilazodone (Viibryd) and vortioxetine (Trintellix) are SRIs that also act as modulators of serotonin receptors and are described as serotonin modulators and stimulators (SMS).
 Vilazodone is a 5-HT1A receptor partial agonist while vortioxetine is a 5-HT1A receptor agonist and 5-HT3 and 5-HT7 receptor antagonist.
 Litoxetine (SL 81–0385) and lubazodone (YM-992, YM-35995) are similar drugs that were never marketed.
 They are SRIs and litoxetine is also a 5-HT3 receptor antagonist while lubazodone is also a 5-HT2A receptor antagonist.

 History

-Fluoxetine was introduced in 1987 and was the first major SSRI to be marketed.
+Zimelidine was introduced in 1982 and was the first SSRI to be sold.
+Despite its efficacy, a statistically significant increase in cases of Guillain–Barré syndrome among treated patients led to its withdrawal in 1983.
+Fluoxetine, introduced in 1987, is commonly thought to be the first SSRI to be marketed.

 Controversy

-A study examining publication of results from FDA-evaluated antidepressants concluded that those with favorable results were much more likely to be published than those with negative results.
-Furthermore, an investigation of 185 meta-analyses on antidepressants found that 79% of them had authors affiliated in some way to pharmaceutical companies and that they were reluctant to report caveats for antidepressants.

-David Healy has argued that warning signs were available for many years prior to regulatory authorities moving to put warnings on antidepressant labels that they might cause suicidal thoughts.
-At the time these warnings were added, others argued that the evidence for harm remained unpersuasive and others continued to do so after the warnings were added.
+Fifty years after the introduction of fluoxetine and other SSRIs, these drugs remain widely used and often effective for depression, though their effectiveness, mechanisms of action, prescription patterns, and role in the medicalization of normal life remain debated.

 In other organisms

-SSRIs are common environmental contaminant findings near human settlement.
+Fluoxetine was investigated as a potential environmental contaminant, but found to have 'limited accumulation' in comparison to other pharmaceutically active compounds.

+Veterinary use

+An SSRI (fluoxetine) has been approved for veterinary use in treatment of canine separation anxiety.
+Like in human medicine, fluoxetine is extensively used off-label in animal medicine.
+In dogs and cats, it is mainly prescribed off-label for behavior problems.